the-pudding/svelte-starter/README.md

 #### Features

 - [HMR](https://github.com/rixo/svelte-hmr) for lightning fast development
-- [LayerCake](https://layercake.graphics/) preloaded for graphic development
+- [LayerCake](https://layercake.graphics/) enabled by default for chart development
 - [Tabler-Icons](https://github.com/tabler/tabler-icons) for simple/easy svg icons
 - [SCSS](https://sass-lang.com/) ready
 - [ArchieML](http://archieml.org/) for micro-CMS powered by Google Docs
 - Includes csv, json, and svg imports by default
-- Pre-render on deploy for a baked-out HTML with content that is hydrated on load
+- Pre-renders HTML on deploy with content that is hydrated on load
 - Configured to make easy deploment to Github Pages

 ## Quickstart